 - Note 1: One or more bits in the INTCONx or PIRx registers will be affected (to cause wake-up). - 2: When the wake-up is due to an interrupt and the GIEL or GIEH bit is set, the PC is loaded with the interrupt vector (0008h or 0018h). - 3: When the wake-up is due to an interrupt and the GIEL or GIEH bit is set, the TOSU, TOSH and TOSL are updated with the current value of the PC.
-The STKPTR is modified to point to the next location in the hardware stack - 4: See Table 3-2 for RESET value for specific condition. - 5: Bit 6 of PORTA, LATA, and TRISA are enabled in ECIO and RCIO oscillator modes only.
-In all other oscillator modes, they are disabled and read '0'. - 6: The long write enable is only reset on a POR or MCLR Reset. - 7: Bit 6 of PORTA, LATA and TRISA are not available on all devices.
-When unimplemented, they are read as '0'.
+The STKPTR is modified to point to the next location in the hardware stack. - 4: See Table 3-2 for RESET value for specific condition. - 5: Bit 6 of PORTA, LATA, and TRISA are enabled in ECIO and RCIO Oscillator modes only.
+In all other Oscillator modes, they are disabled and read '0'. - 6: Bit 6 of PORTA, LATA and TRISA are not available on all devices.
+When unimplemented, they are read '0'.